Portrait Photography

 The 12th tip is to learn how to post-process.

-Take the time to read up and watch videos regarding post-production in your favorite software whether it be Lightroom, Photoshop, Luminar, etc.
+Take the time to read up and watch videos about post-production in your favorite software, such as Lightroom, Photoshop, Luminar, etc.

-Knowing how to edit your black and white portrait in post-production is essential to taking your photo to that next level in terms of professionalism and quality.
+Knowing how to edit your black-and-white portrait in post-production is essential to elevating your photo to the next level in terms of professionalism and quality.

 13. Play With Contrast